JulienPascal/ExamplesDistributedArrays/README.md

 # Examples Shared Arrays and Distributed Arrays

-This repository contains a notebook illustrating how one may parallelize a for loop in Julia (v0.6) using:
+This repository contains a notebook illustrating how one may **parallelize a for loop in Julia** using:

 * native Julia functions
-* SharedArrays: on a single machine, with shared memory
+* [SharedArrays](https://docs.julialang.org/en/v1/stdlib/SharedArrays/): on a single machine, with shared memory
 * [DistibutedArrays](https://github.com/JuliaParallel/DistributedArrays.jl): can be used on a cluster

 Using a parallel for loop is particularly useful when solving dynamic programming